FOSS4GAcademy/GST104FOSS4GLabs/Module 7 Lab/QGIS 2.8 and Inkscape 0.91/Module 7 Lab.md

 35. Click OK to save and close the Natural layer’s properties if you haven’t already.
 36. Start editing on the Natural layer.
 37. On the Labels Toolbar, click the ‘Change Label’ button ![Change Label Button](figures/Change_Label_Button.png "Change Label Button") to toggle it on.
-38. Click the Lappin Park label.
+38. Click the Lappin Park label (you may need to zoom out to find the park).
 This will open the Label properties dialog box.
 39. Chang the following label properties (shown changed in figure below):
-	+ Text: Lappin\nPark (no spaces anywhere in the text)
+	+ Text: Lappin\\nPark (no spaces anywhere in the text)
 	+ Font:
 		+ Size: 7.0